Laura Mason: Early life and education

 Mason was born in Ilkley on 7 August 1957 and attended Ilkley Grammar School.
 Her father was a farmer and her mother a local historian.
 She took a foundation course at Bradford College of Art and a degree in home economics and a further degree in food technology at Leeds Polytechnic.

 Career

-In 1997 Mason co-authored The Taste of Britain with Catherine Brown, published by Harper-Collins with a foreword by Hugh Fearnley-Whittingstall.
+Mason was appointed to an EU committee Euroterroirs in 1992.
+Its aim was to list national foods to extend the number covered by Protected Designation of Origin and Protected Geographical Indication.
+Mason explored foods in England and Wales while Catherine Brown looked at those in Scotland.
+Mason and Brown's research later underpinned the publication in 1997 of The Taste of Britain by Harper-Collins with a foreword by Hugh Fearnley-Whittingstall.

 She published Sugar-Plums and Sherbert: a Prehistory of Sweets in 1998.
 As Alan Davidson's research assistant she wrote many of the articles in The Oxford Companion to Food (1999).
 She wrote several books for the National Trust: Farmhouse Cookery in 2005, and Book of Crumbles and Book of Afternoon Tea both in 2018, and Roasts in 2019.
 Her other publications included Sweets and Candy (2019) and Pine, about pine trees, in 2013.